Human-Computer Interaction Syllabus [Work in progress]

 - Practice using common metrics and methods to evaluate interfaces

-- Practice communicating with other stakeholders in projects related to human-computer interaction and design
+- Practice collaborating and communicating effectively with other stakeholders in projects related to human-computer interaction and design

 Foundations of HCI (Part 1 of 3)